 - Remove kale from the oven and keep uncovered until completely cooled.

 - Pile your kale in a large serving bowl and evenly distribute red onions and tomatoes throughout.
-Drizzle yogurt sauce and tamarind chutney (loosening chutney with 1-2 Tbs of water if too thick to drizzle) over veggies.
+Drizzle yogurt sauce and tamarind date chutney (loosening chutney with 1-2 Tbs of water if too thick to drizzle) over veggies.
 Garnish with cilantro and boondi.
 Serve and enjoy immediately!

 - Curly and lacinato kale work best for this recipe.
 Avoid baby kale or Chinese kale for this recipe.